On the time consistency of collective preferences: Setup and Aggregation

-\begin{rmrk} Note that the optimal value for the Lagrange multiplier, taken to be a function of $\theta_t$, can be interpreted as a \emph{factor of time preference} for the collective program and is related to the one-period discount rate.\footnote{The \emph{instantaneous rate of time preference} is defined as $\rho(\cdot):=1/\mu(\cdot) -1$.} In fact, it is clear from \eqref{eq:mudef}, that this aggregate factor of time preference is the weighted arithmetic mean of the individual discount factors, with weights given by $\theta_t \in \Theta^n$.
-The evolution of $\mu(\theta_t)$ over time is entirely explained by the evolution of the utility weights. \end{rmrk}

-\begin{rmrk} A direct consequence of Theorem \ref{thm:RFBellman} is that collective preferences have a representation of the form where $W_t:=\sum_i \theta_t^i w_t^i$ is an aggregate utility index, the collective instantaneous utility function $U(x_t,\theta_t)$ is constructed by aggregating individual \emph{indirect utility functions}, and $\mu(\theta_t)$ is the aggregate discount rate.
-Then, \eqref{eq:Wtrec} defines recursively an intertemporal utility function that assigns to each infinite stream of aggregate consumption and Pareto weights $(\bds{x},\bds{\theta})$ in $\ell_+\!\times (\Theta^n)^\infty$ an utility measure for the collective formed by the members of $N$.
+Now it is apparent that, taken as a function of $\theta_t$, this multiplier can be interpreted as an aggregate \emph{factor of time preference} and is related to the one-period discount rate.\footnote{The \emph{instantaneous rate of time preference} is defined as $\rho(\cdot):=1/\mu(\cdot) -1$.} In fact, it is clear from \eqref{eq:mudef}, that this aggregate factor of time preference is the weighted arithmetic mean of individual discount factors, with weights given by $\theta_t \in \Theta^n$.
+Moreover, the evolution of $\mu(\theta_t)$ over time is entirely explained by the evolution of the utility weights.
+Therefore, \eqref{eq:Wtrec} defines recursively an intertemporal utility function that assigns to each infinite stream of aggregate consumption and Pareto weights $(\mathbf{\hat{x}},\mathbf{\theta})$ in $\ell_+\!\times (\Theta^n)^\infty$ an utility measure for the collective formed by the members of $N$.
 This representation of collective preferences also defines an aggregate \emph{discount factor}